devinkr/js-references-and-hof/README.md

 # JS Higher-Order Functions

 ## Learning Objectives

+-   Review reference types in JavaScript
+-   Convert function declarations to arrow functions
 -   Define higher-order functions
--   Convert function declarations to arrow functions
+-   Practice working with functions and reference types

-### Review JavaScript Collections
+### Review Reference Types

-Numbers, Strings, and Booleans are our basic building blocks of data but on their own, they don't express much.
-We use collections, most commonly Objects and Arrays, to build up data to describe more complex entities.
+Numbers, Strings, and Booleans are among our primitive data types in JavaScript but on their own, they don't express much.
+We use reference types, most commonly Objects and Arrays, to build up data to describe more complex entities.

 **Arrays** hold their elements in sequence and are generally used to store